-Background & history
+Background & History

-Concurrent to efforts in Nova Scotia, similar efforts were occurring throughout Canada, and in 1958, provincial associations formed a national body.
+Concurrent to efforts in Nova Scotia, similar measures were occurring throughout Canada, and in 1958, provincial associations formed a national body.
 Today, Inclusion NS is a provincial-territorial member of Inclusion Canada, the national federation of 13 provincial-territorial associations and over 300 local associations working to advance the full inclusion and human rights of people with an intellectual disability and their families.
 Inclusion Canada leads the way in building an inclusive Canada by strengthening families, defending rights, and transforming communities into places where everyone belongs.

 However, despite all of the progress over the years, parents continue to struggle for inclusive schooling, supported community living and employment support.
 We know there is still much left to be accomplished before people with intellectual disabilities can fully reclaim their rights as equal citizens.
 Our Association now works in partnership with many other groups to promote the citizenship of people with disabilities.
 It is as imperative that families, self-advocates and friends continue to come together and work within our communities to build on the foundations that have been laid.

-Today Inclusion NS remains committed to ensuring that individuals with intellectual disabilities and their families have the support they require to live full and inclusive lives in-community.
+Today Inclusion NS remains committed to ensuring that individuals with intellectual disabilities and their families have the support they require to live full and inclusive lives in community.